-- Investigate complaints. - Carry out research and investigate matters that impact consumers. - Make super-complaints to the Competition and Markets Authority, or other UK and Northern Ireland regulators. - Provide information, advice and guidance to consumers, government and companies about consumer issues. - Advise on market reform and challenge and change to how companies operate in Northern Ireland. - 1.
-Details of our legal powers and duties is provided in Annex 1

-• Get information from government, regulators and companies so that we can do our job.
+- Investigate complaints. - Carry out research and investigate matters that impact consumers. - Make super-complaints to the Competition and Markets Authority, or any other UK and Northern Ireland sector regulators. - Provide information, advice and guidance to consumers, government and companies about consumer issues. - Advise on market reform and challenge and change to how companies operate in Northern Ireland. - Get information from government, regulators and companies so that we can do our job.